 BeatVortex will now also detect when Beat Saber has been upgraded and offer to disable all your currently installed mods (except for BSIPA) until you can run your game (thus updating BSIPA) and you can then re-enable your mods once you've verified they are compatible with the latest game version.

 You can also disable BSIPA's handling completely using the toggle in the Workarounds tab of your Settings, but we don't recommend it.

 Also, by default, BSIPA will auto-update your mods when you launch the game.
 While this won't bother Mod Assistant, this means that the mods in your install directory won't be the same ones Vortex put there.
 This means a) your in-game mods might not be the same versions you have installed with Vortex and b) Vortex might ask you to save/revert changes made by BSIPA when you next deploy.

 Like with OneClick installs, things will go a lot smoother if you have only one app handling updates, so we recommend disabling updates in BSIPA or in BeatVortex depending on which one you want handling updates.

-Disabling plugin yeeting will set the
+Disabling plugin yeeting is the equivalent of setting

 YeetMods value of the configuration file to